Product and coproduct in string topology: Equivalence of the new and old definitions

 \section{Equivalence of the new and old definitions}

 Cohen and Jones' approach to defining the loop product, later also used in \cite{GorHin} for the coproduct, was via collapse maps associated to certain tubular neighborhoods in loop spaces.
 To show that our definition is equivalent with these earlier definitions, we will write down explicit such tubular neighborhoods, and show that the associated collapse maps can be modeled by sticks as described above.
 Chas and Sullivan originally defined their product in \cite{CS99} by intersecting chains.
 This other approach has been made precise by several authors (see e.g.~\cite{Cha05,Mei09,Lau11}), and shown to be equivalent to the tubular neighborhood approach in e.g.~\cite {Mei09}.
+We will give in Section~\ref{sec:computing} a direct proof that, under appropriate transversality condition, the product and coproduct in our definition are computed as originally envisionned, by appropriately intersecting chains, and then applying the relevant concatenation or cutting map.